The Smiths (album): Recording and production

-After signing with independent record label Rough Trade, the Smiths began preparations to record their first album in mid 1983.
+After signing with independent record label Rough Trade, the Smiths began preparations to record their first album in mid-1983.
 Due to the suggestion of Rough Trade head Geoff Travis, the band selected Troy Tate (former guitarist of the Teardrop Explodes) as producer for sessions at Elephant studios in Wapping, London.
-During the following month the group recorded fourteen songs.
+During the following month, the group recorded fourteen songs.
+In his autobiography, Marr praised producer Troy Tate for his commitment to capturing the band's live energy.
+However, the sessions were made more difficult by a heatwave in London.

-Guitarist Johnny Marr would later write in his autobiography that he "liked Troy...Troy's vision was to capture the way the band sounded live.
-He thought it was important that the record represented the way we were in the clubs and was an authentic document.
-He worked pretty tirelessly to get passion from a performance and was very nurturing with me..."
-However, the sessions would also prove to be arduous due to an ongoing heatwave in London.
 The Smiths were recording in a hot basement studio at Elephant, and according to Marr, not only was the heat uncomfortable but it made it difficult to keep their instruments in tune.